-I initially researched and designed the activity in 2013 as my final project for Rising Stars, a public engagement training course offered by the University of Cambridge.
-It went from project to reality as part of three annual festivals that bring the University’s research closer to the public: the Festival of Ideas (2013), the Alumni Festival (2014) and Open Cambridge (2017).
+I researched and designed the tour in 2013 as my final project for Rising Stars, a public engagement training course at the University of Cambridge.
+It went from idea to reality as part of three annual festivals that bring the University’s research closer to the public: the Festival of Ideas (2013), the Alumni Festival (2014) and Open Cambridge (2017).
 I guided the tours in all these occasions.
-The 2017 tours were organised in collaboration with the India Unboxed initiative, launched to mark the UK-India Year of Culture 2017.
+The 2017 tours were organised in collaboration with the India Unboxed initiative, which marked the UK-India Year of Culture 2017.

 For my writing for a general audience, please see my Publications.